 As a unique design museum in Belgium the Design museum Gent wants to be an international meeting place for amateurs, researchers, designers and producers of modern and contemporary design (from 1860 to the present).
 The museum holds a singular collection that it develops into a unique whole.
 The collection forms the basis for the internationally focused exhibition programme that thematically investigates recent developments and historical evolutions.

-In 2015 the Department of Design of KASK / School of Arts Ghent and The Maarten Van Severen Foundation established a chair with the aim of conveying the relevance and significance of Van Severen’s work for today’s designers.
+In 2015 the Department of Design of KASK & Conservatorium and The Maarten Van Severen Foundation established a chair with the aim of conveying the relevance and significance of Van Severen’s work for today’s designers.
 Every year a leading designer, whose work has an affinity with the work of Maarten Van Severen, gives a lecture and a masterclass.
-The first editions were in the hands of Erwan Bouroullec, Alfredo Haeberli and Aldo Bakker.
+The first editions were in the hands of Erwan Bouroullec, Alfredo Haeberli, Aldo Bakker en Francesco Torzo.
 You can have a look at the results of these editions on the blog.

-We are proud to announce Francesca Torzo as the chair holder for edition 2019.
+We are very proud to announce Glenn Martens as the chair holder for the edition of 2020